Effective Date: October 5, 2021

 The GDPR is a set of regulations coming into effect on May 25, 2018 that enhances the date privacy rights of EU individuals.
 PSP is committed to upholding GDPR compliance among our Products and Services.

-We have updated our internal policies and external contracts to ensure compliance with the GDPR prior to the official launch.
+We updated our internal policies and external contracts to ensure compliance with the GDPR.
 PSP processes personal data on the following legal bases: (1) with your consent; (2) as necessary to provide our Products and Services; and (3) as necessary for our legitimate interests in providing the Products and Services where those interests do not override your fundamental rights and freedom related to data privacy.
 PSP has put in place safeguards to protect personal privacy and individual choice, including disclosures of its data processing activities and the use of consent mechanisms.

 Right to lodge a complaint, Customer or others that interact with PSP that reside in the EEA or Switzerland have the right to lodge a complaint about our data collection and processing actions with the supervisory authority concerned.
 The contact details for data protection authorities are available here.